 There are over 100 cannabinoids in the Cannabis plant.
 However, these are not all included in Cannabidiol products.
 You see, Cannabinoids start as cannabinoid acids which are the precursor to an active compound.
 For the most part, there are 8 main cannabinoids in CBD oil products.
 In most cases, the 3 which immediately spring to mind are CBD, CBDa and THC.
 The 2 former compounds will support improvements in health while the latter is key for altogether different reasons.
-In addition, this article will highlight the most important cannabinoids in CBD.
+In addition, this article will highlight the most important cannabinoids in CBD oil.

 Key Cannabinoid Compounds in CBD Oil

 It should come as no surprise, Cannabidiol (CBD) is the main cannabinoid of interest to most people who consume CBD oil.
 It is usually pure, Gold with a distinctive smell and taste.
 Without a doubt, CBD is the compound with a reputation of delivering the most benefit.
 The next compound on the list is CBDa.
 This is the precursor to CBD.
 In short, when CBDa interacts with heat (decarboxylation) it becomes a CBD compound.
 CBDa also offers a number of health benefits.
-This compound is usually associated with the raw CBD oils.
-In most cases, it is dark to light brown or Green in colour.
+This compound is usually associated with raw CBD oils.
+In most cases, it is dark to light brown or green in colour.
 These raw CBD tinctures contain a combination of the CBD and CBDa.
 In fact, some people prefer this ratio of cannabinoids in CBD.